KNMI-DataLab/ML_project/README.md

 Part 10, the final part of the script, contains the code for the Support Vector Machine.
 This code follows the standard setup.

+------ Scripts for building/analyzing manually selected subsets of data of 6h/1.5h -----------------------------------------
+In the second round of modeling we first wanted to build models with a 6h train and 1.5h test set that were manually selected.
+To this end scripts to select the data were written, as well as scripts to analyze and preprocess these data sets.
+However, it turned out that these test/train sets had different correlations between the predictors, which would mean that they could not be used to test which ML algorithms could model TW best.
+We therefore chose to select a 6h train and 1.5h test subset from a larger dataset, so that correlations in test/train sets would be similar.
+The scripts in this section were thus not used for the 2nd modeling.
+However, in order to have a complete README file they are described here as well.

 ------ Scripts for building/analyzing the datasets for the 2nd and 3rd round of modelling -----------------------------------------